T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 * `Mail`: ::

-  {{!SELECT 'john@doe.com' AS sendMailTo, 'Custom subject' AS sendMailSubject, 'jane@doe.com' AS sendMailFrom,
-             123 AS sendMailGrId, 456 AS sendMailXId}}
+  {{!SELECT 'john@doe.com' AS sendMailTo, 'Custom subject' AS sendMailSubject, 'jane@doe.com' AS sendMailFrom, 123 AS sendMailGrId, 456 AS sendMailXId}}

-Autocron will send as many mails as records are selected by the SQL query in field `Mail`.
+AutoCron will send as many mails as records are selected by the SQL query in field `Mail`.
 Field `Mail body` provides the mail text.